Luton Safeguarding Children Partnership

 Serious Child Safeguarding Cases

-The Child Safeguarding Practice Panel Review Guidance for Safeguarding Partners and Pan Bedfordshire Interagency Child Protection Procedures set out the arrangements that are in place to respond to these reviews and what happens once a notification of a serious incident is made to the LSCP under Chapter 4 of Working Together to Safeguard Children (2018).
+The Child Safeguarding Practice Panel Review Guidance for Safeguarding Partners and Pan Bedfordshire Interagency Child Protection Procedures set out the arrangements that are in place to respond to these reviews and what happens once a notification of a serious incident is made to the LSCP under Chapter 2, Working Together 2023.

 The purpose of reviews of serious child safeguarding cases, at both local and national level, is to identify system and practice improvements to be made to safeguard and promote the welfare of children.
 Reviews seek to prevent or reduce the risk of recurrence of similar incidents.
 They are not conducted to hold individuals, organisations or agencies to account.